appbaseio/reactive-manual/docs/v1.0.0/map-components/ReactiveMap.md

 - **streamMarkerImage** `String` [optional]
     URL of the streaming marker image to be shown.
 It comes with a default image that's distinct from the defaultMarkerImage.
 Should be only set if you wish to use a custom marker image.
 - **react** `Object`
-    an object defining the sensor components whose state change triggers an update to the map UI.
-You can read more here.
+     a dependency object defining how this component should react based on the state changes in the dependent sensor components.
+You can read more about it [here](v1.0.0/advanced/React.html)
 - **autoCenter** `Boolean` [optional]
     whether to auto center the map based on the geometric center of all the location markers.
 Defaults to `true`.
 - **autoMapRender** `Boolean` [optional]